tqdm/tqdm/README.rst

 * update_to  : bool, optional
     If true, will treat input as total elapsed iterations, i.e. numbers to assign to ``self.n``.
+* null  : bool, optional
+    If true, will discard input (no stdout).
 * manpath  : str, optional
     Directory in which to install tqdm man pages.
 * comppath  : str, optional